CommandPost/FCPCafe/docs/tools.md

 #### User Reviews

 :::review
-CommandPost and FCP are so intertwined on my day to day that I see them as one app.
+CommandPost and FCP are so intertwined on my day to day that I see them as one app.<br />
 [Marcos Castiel BFE](http://www.marcoscastiel.com){target="_blank"}
 :::

 :::review
-As someone who doesn’t like clicking to do things, CommandPost makes my work much more likeable.
+As someone who doesn’t like clicking to do things, CommandPost makes my work much more likeable.<br />
 [Oli Frost](https://olifro.st){target="_blank"}
 :::